How a Review is Constructed

 > Background

-I try to make these reviews as in-depth as possible.
-I have been visiting local establishments every Friday for the past three years and putting them up against each other in a comprehensive rating system to truly determine what the best fish fries in Madison are.
+We try to make these reviews as in-depth as possible.
+We have been visiting local establishments every Friday for the past several years and putting them up against each other in a comprehensive rating system to truly determine what the best Fish Fry in Madison is.

 1. The Fish